microsoft/cask/devdocs/Questions.md

 1. Should we use a new timestamp in GenerateHash and mask it out in CompareHash?
    - The first draft created a new timestamp, but didn't mask so it would fail if the month rolled over between GenerateHash and CompareHash.
    - The second draft copies the timestamp from the secret when generating a hash.
-   - It feels wrong for something called "GenerateHash" to not be deterministic so I think copying is better.
+   - It feels wrong for something called "GenerateHash" to not be deterministic.

 1. Are the limits on entropy and provider data length reasonable?
    - Review Limits.cs.